picturepan2/devices.css/README.md

   <div class="device-power"></div>
 </div>
 ```
+Also, there are optional `device-[device-color]` classes for different color variants.

 You can add any content or screenshots to the `device-content` div.
 The resolution aspect ratios are based on real ones.